-- Work Health & Safety Act 2011
+- ♦ Work Health & Safety Act 2011

 - Work Health & Safety Regulation 2011

-- First Aid Code of Practice 2004
+- ♦ First Aid Code of Practice 2004

-- Public Health Act 2005
+- ♦ Public Health Act 2005

-- Education and Care Services National Law Act 2010
+- ♦ Education and Care Services National Law Act 2010

-- Education & Care Services National Regulations 2011
+- ♦ Education & Care Services National Regulations 2011

+- ◆ Staying Healthy in Childcare 6th Edition

-Catholic Education - Diocese of Rockhampton recognises the importance of incident reporting and incident investigations in providing a safe and healthy work environment for its employees and any other persons.
-Therefore, Catholic Education - Diocese of Rockhampton will provide a mechanism for reporting accidents, incidents, work-related illnesses and dangerous occurrences.
+Catholic Education - Diocese of Rockhampton recognises the importance of incident reporting and investigation in providing a safe and healthy work environment for its employees and any other persons.
+The Riskman system is for reporting accidents, incidents, work-related illnesses and dangerous occurrences.

 Pursuant to section 52 of the Work Health and Safety Regulation 2011 (WH&S Regulations) recording and reporting of workplace injuries, serious bodily injuries, work-caused illness and dangerous events are a legal requirement and must be complied with.
-Staff at each service should be familiar with the requirements and procedures in the event that a person sustains an injury, serious bodily injury and or a serious/dangerous event occurs.

-The Critical Incident Management guidelines outline the management of serious incidents available on the Early Learning and Care portal and a copy is kept on premises for viewing at all times.
+The Critical Incident Management guidelines outline the management of serious incidents available on the Early Learning and Care SharePoint site and a copy is kept on premises for viewing at all times.

-The First Aid Procedure is to be followed in all events where a person is injured, is ill or has sustained trauma.
+The First Aid Procedure is to be followed in all events where a person is injured, ill or has sustained trauma.